mahkhaled/pup/README.md

 - AND, you're ready to start BADR Intern's Day 2018 challenges.
 Get ready to have some fun !

+## Challenges to complete

+1. Checkbox to hide old things
+..* In the orders list view of the user, show a check box, that when clicked the old orders would disappear from the view ..* Bonus : Store this preference in the user profile (See this commit for example of how to store a configuration in the user profile : https://github.com/mostafaelganainy/pup/commit/42cc58b98aee00b3154ad2815700dbc081a31b25)
+2. When choosing a new order, select the user's default location ..* You can refer to the following commit, to see how this was implemented in the profile of the user (Choosing his default location and showing it) : https://github.com/mostafaelganainy/pup/commit/42cc58b98aee00b3154ad2815700dbc081a31b25
+3. Play some sound when the office boy receive a new order ..* Play the sound only when the office boy receives a new order that wasn't in his list before
+4. Rating
+..* Enable the users to rate the office boys, and show this rating in the office boy profile page.
+5. Status in progress (Office boy other than the assigned doesn’t see the in progress ones) ..* Enable the office boy to assign an order to himself, by clicking on a button (Start in the orders list) ..* This should result in the order's status changed to "assigned".
+And a new attribute in the order "Assignee", becomes equal to the userId of the current office boy
+..* Other office boys sbouldn't see orders except the ones assigned to them.
+6. ETA
+..* The data comes with a preloaded dataset.
+That dates back to one month ago.
+It's required to analyse this data and tell the user before he submits an order, how much time approximately would it take to prepare his order (Based on the history)

 ---

 Need help or questions ? contact us : hr@badrit.com